sujalarora17/Gloabl-Warming-Forecasting-Tool/README.md

 # 🌍 Global Warming Forecasting Tool

 ## 📌 Overview
-This project is a climate forecasting system that analyzes historical temperature data and predicts future trends using time-series models like ARIMA and Prophet.
-It also provides an interactive dashboard for visualization and analysis.
+This project is a climate forecasting system that analyzes historical temperature data and predicts future trends using time-series models.

 ---

 ## 🚀 Features

-- 📊 Data visualization (line chart, histogram, heatmap)
+- Climate trend visualization (line chart, histogram, heatmap)
-- 🤖 Forecasting using ARIMA and Prophet
+- Forecasting using ARIMA and Prophet models
-- 📉 Model evaluation using MAE and RMSE
+- Model evaluation using MAE and RMSE
-- 🔁 Scenario analysis (CO₂, CH₄, N₂O changes)
+- Scenario analysis based on greenhouse gases
-- 📥 Upload and analyze custom datasets
+- Upload and analyze custom datasets
-- 📈 Interactive dashboard using Streamlit
+- Interactive dashboard using Streamlit

 ---

 ## 🛠️ Tech Stack
 - Python
 - Streamlit
 - Pandas, NumPy